inDialog/Heaven2.0_OpenSource/README.md

 THIS SOFTWARE IS PROVIDED ``AS IS'' AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.

+Developers Notes:
+this software has a watermark protection type (E3cT4) and can Delete itself if terms are not respected.